 Installing the mirrors like this provided the impact I was looking for without breaking the bank.
 After all, I regularly break the bank on my shoe and handbag obsession, so it is nice when a “hack” like this comes together!!
 Since I only spent $100 (plus the installation), I certainly wanted to share how easily this can be done.
 Smaller mirrors are usually significantly less expensive, more easily installed and can be used in multiple applications.

 You can see here the why a mirror or mirrors were essential to the full design of the room.
 First, the reflection they provide really accentuate my chandeliers in such a beautiful way.
 Secondly, they provide great scale for the girth of the buffet.
-Another fantastic bonus is that I can see all the way back to my fireplace in our living room, opening up the room so nicely.
+Additionally, I can see all the way back to my fireplace in our living room, opening up the room so nicely.

 Except for the antiques in my room, all of the furnishings came from Restoration Hardware.
-Today, I am sharing these links to similar products that are less expensive, but could still accomplish a similar look.
-To shop the room, click these links below…
+Today, I am sharing these links to similar products that are less expensive but could still accomplish a similar look.

 Here are a few other inspirations for using mirrors similarly.
 The reflective qualities absolutely open up a room, making it feel larger and lighter.
 I love the antiquing of these mirrored tiles!